robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 You have completed this part of the Fixed Header.
 Later, we will add an image for a logo instead of the font-based logo. <br>
 <img src="FRApps/assets/images/md-images/BasicFixedHeaderImage11.jpg">

+AND add some code to make the "**Sign In**" button wiggle!
 ___

-#### Basic Blocks w/ Fixed Header Web Page       <!-- .(20615.01.1 RAM This seems a little out of place -->
+#### Fixed Header Web Page       <!-- .(20615.01.1 RAM This seems a little out of place -->
 <br>

-<span style="font-size: 25px"><b>Congratulations!</b></span> You have just added to your Basic Blocks code which built a full web page with a fixed header along with links, a button, and a font-based logo.
+<span style="font-size: 25px"><b>CONGRATULATIONS!</b></span> You have just added to your Basic Blocks code which built a full web page with a fixed header along with links, a "wiggle" button, and a font-based logo.
 In the next section, we will add/modify code that will secure the footer with links.
 <br>
 Please check your Chrome browser to see your web page thus far.